vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

 - Worried about when to leave, to escape from traffic?
 - Checking Google maps frequently to keep an eye on the traffic?

+> Or should I just ask, living in Banglore?
+Haha :wink:!

 Then this is for you :)